 P150 pr head per day

-While still unfinished, this structure already is livable.
+While still unfinished at the time of this writing, this structure already is livable.
 Owned by a family living abroad, Connie Agudera, the amiable caretaker, is quite helpful.
 The rooms are found at the second level and, with the current unfinished status, its not advisable for sleep walkers.
 But I found the rooms breezy and when the electricity is out, natural airconditioning at night kicks in.

 Comfort/bath room is also at the second floor and water is brought up by Connie’s boys.
 Food can also be arranged with her as well as if you need to have the generator up all night, of course, at additional cost.